2020 League Rules

 1USSSA marks and other graphics of the bat must be applied permanently and must be applied by the USSSA licensed manufacturer.
 No stickers or decals are allowed and no one may add graphics to a bat once manufactured.
 Use of a bat with graphics not applied by the manufacturer will be use of an altered bat and subject to suspension under the USSSA Altered Bat rules.
 In addition to being violation of the USSSA Altered Bat rules, any use, creation or application of a USSSA mark without written permission of USSSA is a violation of Federal Trademark law and may result in prosecution by USSSA.
 If you have any concern about the person selling or providing you a bat, do not accept the bat, because you will be held responsible for any bat you bring into or use in a USSSA facility.

-Each team in league play is allowed (3) over the fence home runs per game unless the exception is listed below.
-Any home run after the limit set for the league, division and exceptions will result in an out.
+- Any homerun after the limit set for the league, division and exceptions will result in an out.

 The home plate umpire must be verbally notified by the manager/coach that the game is being played under protest any time before the end of the game in question.
 A written protest must then be submitted according to the USSSA rule book with a $25.00 fee within 24 hours after the conclusion of the game in question to the league director.
 A hearing will be conducted within 48 hours after the league director receives the protest.
 If the outcome of the hearing is in favor of the protesting team, then the fee is refunded.

-Only a TASA or USSSA Director can remove a bat that is suspected of not meeting the USSSA bat regulations.
-Players/Coaches cannot protest a bat, you must contact an approved director with your concerns.
-If a player refuses to relinquish a bat to authorized personnel this will result in an automatic two year suspension from USSSA with no right to appeal.
+Only a TASA or USSSA Representative can remove a bat that is suspected of not meeting the USSSA bat regulations.
+Players/Coaches cannot protest a bat, you must contact an approved Representative with your concerns.
+If a player refuses to relinquish a bat to authorized personnel this will result in an automatic two-year suspension from USSSA with no right to appeal.
 Visit the USSSA Website for complete rules and procedures.

-If any defensive player is hit by a batted ball and deemed defenseless by the umpire, that bat will be pulled and tested by the park attendant.
+If any defensive player is hit by a batted ball and deemed defenseless by the umpire, that bat will be pulled and tested by the park attendant or TASA representative.